ibm-js/deliteful/docs/Select.md

 ### Globalization

 `deliteful/Select` does not provide any internationalizable bundle.
-The only strings displayed by the widget are coming from the user data through the store from which the options are retrieved.
+The only strings displayed by the widget are coming from the user data through the source from which the options are retrieved.

 Right to left orientation is supported by setting the `dir` attribute to `rtl` on the widget.